miles-no/chess-robot/README.md

 ### CAUTION

-The uFactory robot arm is strong and is suited for more than chess play and only use collision sensors to detect collision.
-This means that users have to be cautious when interacting with the robot.
+The uFactory robot arm is strong and is suited for more than chess play and use various sensors to detect collision.
+However, as these collisions are occasionally identified with major delays, users have to be cautious when interacting with the robot.
 This collision sensivity can be altered through arm.set_collision_sensitivity().
 1-5, where 5 is most sensitive.

 ## Frontend